linker3000/Z80-Board/README.md

 Because 4Mhz parts were used to test the design, this board is fitted with a 3.6864Mhz crystal and the serial interface runs at 57,600BPS.
 If faster spec parts are used then the board should run at the original clock speed of 7.3728Mhz, with a serial speed of 115,200BPS.
 You might get away with overclocking a 4Mhz Z80 CPU (for a while at least!), but the SIO chips are more fussy.

-# Bonus Game
+# Bonus Games

+Modified to work on this plaftorm and Microsoft Z80 BASIC Ver 4.7b

+SUPER STARTREK

-Also in the repo is the classic SUPER STARTREK from 1978, modified to run on this platform.
+In the repo is the classic SUPER STARTREK from 1978, modified to run on this platform.
 The main changes were to restrict line lengths and/or split long lines into multiples, re-writing the conditional statements accordingly, and to remove the print-formatting 'USING' command, which is not supported.

 ![Image](trek1-800.jpg)

 The main program is STARTREK.BAS.
 TRKINST.BAS prints the instructions and in the original program was chain-loaded upon request,  but that feature has not been implemented so it's best to just read the source if you need guidance.

+MAZE

+Draws an ASCII maze (eventually, for big ones!)

+BUNNY

+ASCII bunny (well, 'Rabbit' now)

+ELIZA

+Early AI - Let Eliza sort out your troubles (not to be taken seriously)

 The code loads via Tera Term using its copy-and-paste feature.
 PuTTY causes buffer overflows.